devxoul/osx-service/README.md

 **osx-service** is writted in python.
 Just open any files in `/usr/local/etc/service/services/` directory and see how it looks.

 All services are subclass of `Service`.
 Methods defined in service class are used as a command.
-Methods that of name starts with "_"(underscore) is not used as a command.
+Methods that of name starts with "_"(underscore) are not used as a command.